-Day 1: Discover Manhattan from above and travel to the heart of Harlem
+Day 1: Discover Manhattan from the heights and travel to the heart of Harlem

-You've just arrived in New York and I'm sure you're eager to go out and see first hand all the scenery you've seen so many times in movies and photos.
+You've just arrived in New York and you're probably anxious to get out and see firsthand all the scenery you've seen so many times in movies and photos.
 As this is your first contact, for this day I propose you to discover Manhattan from a bird's eye view and delve into the bowels of Harlem to explore the soul of the city.

 Get to know New York from its skyscrapers

 By now you should know that New York is known for its skyscrapers.
-The city, especially the Manhattan district, has one of the most spectacular and famous skyline in the world and it is worth spending some time to climb the best ones.
+The city, especially the district of Manhattan, has one of the most spectacular and famous skyline in the world and it is worth spending some time to climb the best.

-On this occasion, not only will we experience feeling tiny next to these huge metal masses, but we will also take the opportunity to climb the Empire State Building or go up to the Top of the Rock.
-From the heights you will be able to dimension how huge the city is and you will put a face to all the streets you are about to see.
+This time, not only experience feeling tiny next to these huge metal masses, but also take the opportunity to climb the Empire State or climb to the Top of the Rock.
+From the heights you will be able to size up how huge the city is and put a face to all the streets you are about to see.

 I understand that sometimes it is difficult to choose between climbing one skyscraper or another, so if you have doubts, I recommend you read this comparison between climbing the Top of the Rock or the Empire State.
 I hope it helps you decide!
 Although you can always climb both (both are open at night, so you can combine a daylight visit with a night visit).
-Here you have more information about going up to the Top of the Rock at night and the Empire State at night.
+Here you have more information about climbing the Top of the Rock at night and the Empire State Building at night.

 If you want to consider other options (not as mythical but just as spectacular or more) I recommend you take a look at the possibility of climbing the most modern skyscrapers in Midtown Manhattan: The Edge and the Summit Vanderbilt.
 You will spend a morning of vertigo!